 How to avoid alcohol in pregnancy

-It may not be as difficult as you think to avoid alcohol completely during pregnancy, as many women go off the taste of alcohol early in pregnancy.
+It may not be as difficult as you think to avoid alcohol completely during pregnancy.
+Many women go off the taste of alcohol early in pregnancy.

-Women who find out they're pregnant after already having drunk in early pregnancy should avoid further drinking.
+Women who find out they're pregnant after already having drunk in early pregnancy should avoid further drinking for the rest of their pregnancy.

-If you have difficulty cutting down what you drink, talk to a midwife, doctor or pharmacist.
+If you have difficulty stopping drinking, talk to a midwife, doctor or pharmacist.

-Confidential help and support is also available from local counselling services:
+Confidential help and support is also available from a number of different organisations, including:

-- Drinkline – the national alcohol helpline; if you're worried about your own or someone else's drinking, call this free helpline on 0300 123 1110 (weekdays 9am to 8pm, weekends 11am to 4pm)
+- Drinkaware – run a national alcohol helpline; if you're worried about your own or someone else's drinking, call this free helpline on 0300 123 1110 (weekdays 9am to 8pm, weekends 11am to 4pm)

 - We Are With You – a UK-wide treatment agency that helps individuals, families and communities manage the effects of alcohol and drug misuse